BartStolarek/Carbie/README.md

 Complete the store listing later when ready for production

-Once you've done this manual upload once, all future updates can use: basheas submit --platform android --latest
+Once you've done this manual upload once, all future updates can use: eas submit --platform android --latest

 ## Every other time